aarribasuc3m/EEG_functional_data_analysis/README.md

 Contents:

-- CSV_files: folder including all csv files containing the CWTs for each task/condition/participant/electrode/band for both baseline and post-stimulus periods.
+- CSV_files.zip: compressed folder including all csv files containing the CWTs for each task/condition/participant/electrode/band for both baseline and post-stimulus periods.

 - Descriptive_Graphics_4electrodes.R: reproduces Figures 4 and 6 in the paper